DeepanshuSarawagi/Terraform/09-Terraform-State/README.md

 ### 5c.
 Terraform state commands

+The terraform state command is used for advanced state management.
+Rather than modify the state directly, the terraform state commands can be used in many cases instead.
+To refresh Terraform state, use the command terraform apply -refresh-only

 - ```terraform state list``` is used to list the resources in the state file.
 - ```terraform state show``` is used to show attributes of a single resource within the Terraform state.
 - ```terraform state mv``` command comes under Terraform moving resources.